Comanchero Motorcycle Club: Perth chapter

 The Comancheros established a single Western Australian chapter in 2010 which is located on Wellman Street, Northbridge, at the Fitness and Fight Centre.

-The Comanchero expansion into Western Australia was delayed by the 2010 arrest of Steve Milenkovski who was about to be patched as the Perth's Chapter president when he was arrested in the culmination of Operation Baystone.
+The Comanchero expansion into Western Australia was delayed by the 2010 arrest of Steve “Shorty” Milenkovski who was about to be patched as the Perth's Chapter Commander when he was arrested in the culmination of Operation Baystone.
 Operation Baystone resulted in Milenkovski, Yavuz Ozan, Hao Bi, and Mark Vick Kitos being charged with various drug offences.
-The operation seized 7.5 kilograms of methylamphetamine brought to Western Australia from New South Wales.
+The operation seized 7.5 kilograms of methamphetamine brought to Western Australia from New South Wales.

 In August 2012 Milenkovski was found guilty of two counts of Possess a Prohibited Drug with Intent to Sell or Supply after a 9-week Perth District Court trial and sentenced to 17 years jail as the "king pin".
-Two of his co-accused, were convicted of one charge each of attempted possession including David Tanevski who was sentenced to eight years' jail.
+Two of his co-accused, were convicted of one charge each of attempted possession including David “Tano” Tanevski who was sentenced to eight years' jail.
 Hao Bi, who was alleged to have been the courier was acquitted.

 In May 2014 eight men including two patched members of the Comanchero were charged for allegedly extorting businesses in Northbridge, Western Australia.

+On 15 May 2025, former Western Australian Comanchero sergeant-at-arms Leslie “Lethal Les” Grantham, aged 51, was left outside Rockingham General Hospital suffering multiple gunshot wounds and burns to his legs.
+Grantham had previously been sentenced to two years' imprisonment for his involvement in the Northbridge extortion operation and was described in court reporting as a former club sergeant-at-arms.
+Western Australia Police described the 2025 incident as a targeted attack and said Grantham was a senior patched member who had held a position of authority within the club.
+Police believed he had been attempting to leave the organisation and suspected the burns were inflicted in an attempt to remove his club-related tattoos.
+He was transferred to Royal Perth Hospital in a serious but stable condition.

+On 5 March 2026, the Western Australia Police Force led a coordinated Taskforce Morpheus operation targeting the Comancheros across Australia and New Zealand.
+Police executed 51 search warrants and conducted 37 Firearms Prohibition Order compliance checks.
+The operation resulted in 56 arrests, 168 charges and four referrals for possible visa cancellation, as well as the seizure of illicit drugs, firearms and cash.
+In Western Australia, five alleged members or associates were arrested and charged with 14 offences relating to drugs, firearms, cash and motor vehicles.